SamuliRiihikoski/SulariWebControl/README.md

-The goal is to build embedded systems and create control panel for into web.
+The goal is to build embedded systems and create control panel for them into www.

+Web page is: meshare.live

 Features
 - Toggle LED.